-"SEC.
-152. (a) From appropriations under section 154(a), the Secretary shall make grants to university affiliated programs to assist in the administration and operation of the activities described in section 102(18).
+Sec.
+152. [42 U.S.C.
+6062] (a) From appropriations under section 154(a), the Secretary shall make grants of (sic) to university affiliated programs to assist in the administration and operation of the activities described in section 102(18).

-"(b)(l)(A) From amounts appropriated under section 154(b), the Secretary shall make grants of sufficient size and scope to university affiliated programs receiving grants under subsection (a) to support training projects to train personnel to address the needs of persons with developmental disabilities in areas of emerging national significance, particularly projects to train personnel in the areas of early intervention programs (as described in paragraph (2)), programs for elderly persons with developmental disabilities (as described in paragraph (3)), and community-based service programs (as described in paragraph (4)).
+(b)(1)(A) From amounts appropriated under section 154(b), the Secretary shall make grants to university affiliated programs receiving grants under subsection (a) to support training projects to train personnel to address the needs of persons with developmental paragraph (5)) assistive technology programs (as described in paragraph (6)) and programs in other areas of national significance as determined by the university affiliated program, in consultation with the State Planning Council (as described in paragraph (7)).